One of the more confusing bits of insurance jargon is "registered keeper". It crops up a lot when you're trying to buy car insurance.

 Every car insurance policy has a "main driver".
 This has to be the person who does most of the driving.

-To get someone else insured on that car, you have to add them as a "named driver".
+To get someone else insured on that car, you have to add them as a "named driver" (we've got a full guide on named drivers here).
 The main driver has to drive the car more often than the named driver.
-If they don't, it counts as a type of fraud called "fronting".
+If they don't, it counts as a type of fraud called "fronting" (and here's our guide on insurance fraud).

 But the main driver doesn't necessarily have to be the owner or the registered keeper.
 This is pretty common for married couples.